DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

 1. Copy the [SequenceGenerator](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/SequenceGenerator.cs) and [UserFriendlyIdPersistentObject](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/UserFriendlyIdPersistentObject.cs) files to your project.

-2. Register `SequenceGeneratorProvider` scoped service, configure `SequenceGeneratorOptions` and specify the method that will be used to retrieve the Connection String to the database:
+2. Register the `SequenceGeneratorProvider` scoped service, configure `SequenceGeneratorOptions`, and specify the method that will be used to retrieve the Connection String from the database:

 	For applications without multi-tenancy: